Dr. Who (Dalek films)

 Dr. Who is a character based on the Doctor, the protagonist featuring in the long-running BBC science fiction television series Doctor Who.

-The character, portrayed by the actor Peter Cushing, appeared in two films produced by AARU Productions; Dr. Who and the Daleks (1965) and Daleks' Invasion Earth 2150 A.D.
+The character, portrayed by Peter Cushing, appeared in two films produced by AARU Productions, Dr. Who and the Daleks (1965) and Daleks' Invasion Earth 2150 A.D.
 (1966).
-Plans for a third film were abandoned following the poor box office reception of the second film.
+Plans for a third film were abandoned following the poor box office reception for the second film.

 Cushing made no mention of the films in his autobiography, although he kept a collection of newspaper clippings about them in a scrapbook.

 Personality

-Whereas the contemporary television incarnation of the character was depicted as an abrasive, patronising and cantankerous extraterrestrial, as portrayed by Cushing Dr. Who is an eccentric inventor who claims to have created a time machine, named Tardis, in his back garden.
+Whereas the contemporary television incarnation of the character was depicted as an abrasive, patronising and cantankerous extraterrestrial, as portrayed by Cushing, Dr. Who is an avuncular, eccentric inventor who claims to have created a time machine, named Tardis, in his back garden.
 He is a gentle, grandfatherly figure, naturally curious, sometimes absent-minded but not afraid to fight for justice.
 He is shown to have a keen and somewhat juvenile sense of humour, a strong sense of adventure, a will of iron and very strong morals.

 Unlike his TV counterpart, for whom the character's name is ambiguous, his surname is clearly stated to be "Who" in both films.